Braising is a form of moist-heat cooking that breaks down connective tissues in tough cuts of meat, leaving them tender and succulent.

 - Bring the braising liquid back to a simmer, then cover the pan with a tight-fitting lid and transfer it to the 300 F oven.

 - Braise for 1 to 5 hours, depending on the size of the meat.
 Figure about an hour per pound.

 - Remove the pan from the oven.
-To make a sauce or gravy from the braising liquid, first make a roux, then whisk some of the braising liquid (strain it first) into the roux until it thickens.
+To make a sauce or gravy from the braising liquid, first, make a roux, then whisk some of the strained braising liquid into the roux until it thickens.
 Cook on low heat for a few minutes, then season.

-- If you're braising shanks, make a few vertical (i.e., parallel to the bone) cuts in the outer membrane so that the meat won't twist out of shape while it braises.
-Some chefs like to remove the membrane altogether, but it's a lot of work and not really worth it.
-The long braising will pretty much dissolve that membrane anyway.
+- If you are braising shanks, you can make a few vertical (parallel to the bone) cuts in the outer membrane so that the meat will not twist out of shape while it braises.
+Some chefs remove the membrane altogether, but it a lot of work and usually not worth it.
+A lengthy braise will pretty much dissolve the membrane.

 - Oven braising is best because the meat is cooked with indirect heat.
-But if you don't have an oven-safe pot, you can braise on the stovetop over low heat.
-You'll have to check it periodically to make sure the liquid is simmering, not boiling.
+But if you do not have an oven-safe pot, you can braise on the stovetop over low heat.
+You will have to check it periodically to make sure the liquid is simmering and not boiling.

-- To cool and store braised meat, it's best to leave the meat in the braising liquid so that it doesn't dry out.
+- To cool and store braised meat, it is best to leave the meat in the braising liquid so that it does not dry out.